Coronavirus (COVID-19) Update

 Crisis Management Team

 We have created Crisis Management Team (“CMT”) in The Netherlands at the very first announcement of this health crisis.
 The CMT is also working closely with European Residential REIT (ERES) and CAPREIT in Canada.
-The CMT convenes daily (and as frequently as needed as the situation evolves) and is focused specifically on closely monitoring the CoViD19 situation and related developments and providing direction on appropriate next steps.
+The CMT convenes regularly (and as frequently as needed as the situation evolves) and is focused specifically on closely monitoring the CoViD19 situation and related developments and providing direction on appropriate next steps.
 The CMT consists of the Amsterdam-based senior management team and relies on the expertise and reporting provided from CANLiving, ERES and CAPREIT including IT, Operations, Finance, Procurement, and Insurance and Risk, with external expertise and advice procured on an as-needed basis.

 - Undertaking ongoing communication with the operations staff on a daily basis to continue to assess their needs to support tenants.